Table of Contents

 - I use Reclaimhosting as my hosting service.
 It was specifically designed for higher education and is used by institutions like Occidental College.

 - ConvertKit is an extremely simple yet powerful email service provider.
+(And they launched a free plan where you can build a list of up to 100 people!).
 Already use an email provider such as MailChimp?
 ConvertKit will help you transfer everything over!

 - For video conferencing with more than 2 people, I prefer Zoom.
 I have tried GoToMeeting, but find that Zoom is much more intuitive, it syncs with Google Calendar, and allows the meeting host to create breakout rooms (for smaller collaborations inside of a larger meeting).